seppwc/color-delta-e/README.md

 ```

-values dont have to be the same typescript
+values dont have to be the same type

 ```typescript
 import { selector } from 'color-delta-e'